anagha-google/s8s-spark-mlops-lab/README.md

 The intended audience is anyone with access to Google Cloud and interested in the features showcased and want to kick the tires.

 ## 5. Prerequisites
-Knowledge of Apache Spark, Machine Learning, and GCP products would be beneficial but is not entirely required, given the format of the lab.<br>
+Knowledge of Apache Spark, Machine Learning, and GCP products would be beneficial but is not entirely required, given the format of the lab.
 Access to Google Cloud is a must.

 ## 6. Goal
 Simplify your learning and adoption journey of our product stack for scalable data science with - <br>